NYU-DataServices/Intro-Git-GitHub/README.md

 ### Thank You
 A big big thank you to [Andy Mueller](https://github.com/amueller), who originally taught this class at NYU and taught me all I know about Git and GitHub!
 These slides are heavily influenced by his previous class materials, [found here](https://github.com/amueller/git_workshop).

+I am not cut out for coding.
+I'm afraid this is beyond my wheelhouse.